LucasBlackwings/0_public_leak_test/README.md

 Build using `make re`.
 Use `make debug` to add fsanitizer.

-Remember to never use valgrind on a program compiled usig fsanitizer.
+Remember to never use valgrind on a program compiled using fsanitizer.

 Run using `./leaktest X` where X is a number ranging from 1 to 8 included.
+Run tests without then with various debugging tools and see the difference :)